AyaKarama7/prefix/README.md

-*used in update range problems to check if a number found in a range *it's not include prefixsum only,there are prefix xor and others also -Example for xor prefix:https://leetcode.com/problems/maximum-xor-for-each-query in 2D array to do prefix: first you should do prefix for rows (r+1)+=(r) second for columns (c+1)+=c
+*used in update range problems to check if a number found in a range *it's not include prefixsum only,there are prefix xor and others also -Example for xor prefix:https://leetcode.com/problems/maximum-xor-for-each-query *Sum of Absolute Differences in a Sorted Array:https://leetcode.com/problems/sum-of-absolute-differences-in-a-sorted-array---->PROBLEMMMMMMMM in 2D array to do prefix: first you should do prefix for rows (r+1)+=(r) second for columns (c+1)+=c